-The Group has borrowing facilities with the ANZ Banking Group, which includes a Business loan of \$327,667 and Overdraft Facility with a limit of \$160,000.
-These facilities will expire on 30 November 2023
+The Group has borrowing facilities with the ANZ Banking Group, which includes a Business loan of \$227,667 and Overdraft Facility with a limit of \$160,000.
+The overdraft facility is unused at 31 October 2023.
+Subsequent to the end of the financial year, ANZ Banking Group has extended the finance facility to 30 November 2024, with interest only repayments.